MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 {{< experimental v0.8.2 />}}

 By default, Materialize creates new, distinct topics for sinks after each restart.
-To enable the reuse of the existing topic instead, Materialize must be able to reconstruct the prior history of the sinked object and all objects on which it is dependent--that is, events must have replayable timestamps.
+To enable the reuse of the existing topic instead, Materialize must be able to reconstruct the prior history of the sinked object and all objects on which it is dependent--that is, events must have replayable timestamps--and must ensure that no other processes write to the output topic.

 This is currently available only for Kafka sources and the views based on them.

 When you create a sink, you must:

 * Enable the `exactly_once` switch.
 * Specify a [consistency topic](#consistency-metadata) to store the information that Materialize will use to identify the last completed write.
 The names of the sink topic and the sink consistency topic must be unique across all sinks in the system.

-The sink topic and the sink consistency topic cannot be written to by any other process, and both need to be set to infinite data retention.
+The sink consistency topic cannot be written to by any other process, and both the sink topic and the sink consistency topic need to be set to infinite data retention.

-Compaction may be set for the Kafka sink topic.

 Because this feature is still experimental, we strongly suggest that you start with test data, rather than with production.
 Please [escalate](https://github.com/MaterializeInc/materialize/issues/new/choose) any issues to us.